 Whilst all sessions are dependent on weather, most work goes ahead as planned.
 You do not need special skills and all ages are welcome.
 Young people under the age of 16 need to be accompanied by an adult.

-We meet at the Little School Car Park in Heath Road to start work at 10 am, and the sessions last for about 3 hours.
+We meet at the Little School Car Park in Heath Road to start work at 10 am, and the sessions last for about three hours.
 Alternatively look for our sail flag which shows where we are working!
-Tools and gloves are provided together with the all-important mid-morning coffee.
+Tools and gloves are provided, together with the all-important mid-morning coffee.

-You should bring waterproof and/or windproof clothing, your own good strong gloves if preferred and protective footwear.
-If you have tools such as shears, small saws, bill-hooks or spades, these can be useful.
+You should bring waterproof and/or windproof clothing, your own good strong gloves if you wish, and protective footwear.
+If you have tools such as shears, small saws, bill-hooks or spades, these can also be useful.

-Contact firstname.lastname@example.org for further details of each session ….. but the best thing to do is to come along and watch or participate, or just enjoy being on the Heath.
+Contact us by email for further details of each session … but the best thing to do is to come along and watch or participate, or just enjoy being on the Heath.